Our Quarterly Newsletter - June 2017

 Vermont High School Mock Trial Program: In partnership with the Snelling Center for Government, the Vermont Bar Association, U.S. District Court Judge Geoffrey Crawford, Civics First, and Vermont Law School, SPEAK helped to organize a pilot Mock Trial competition for Vermont high school students.
 Students from Rutland High School, Brattleboro Union High School, and the Southwest Vermont Career Development Center participated in a daylong competition comprised of three rounds that were monitored by a representative from Civics First, a Connecticut-based organizations, who guided participants through procedures and answered questions.
 SPEAK volunteers spent countless hours organizing the competition and creating the partnerships necessary for such an event to occur.
 We are optimistic that this will be only the first of this type of event for Vermont high school students, and that this competition helped to create some momentum for Mock Trial in Vermont high schools moving forward.

-“Be You; Express Yourself!” – Working with Divas: In partnership with the Discussing Intimate Violence and Accessing Support (DIVAS) program through the Vermont Network Against Domestic and Sexual Violence, SPEAK conducted a one-day session in Morrisville that focused on basic public speaking skills, specifically geared towards given women the tools to discuss their own life experiences.
-Executive Director Jessica Bullock ran this program alongside DIVAS co-host Ana Cimino.
+“Be You; Express Yourself!” – Working with Diivas: In partnership with the WINGs (We Inspire Girls to Succeed) and Diivas program, SPEAK conducted a one-day session in Morrisville that focused on basic public speaking skills, specifically geared towards given women the tools to discuss their own life experiences.
+Executive Director Jessica Bullock ran this program alongside co-host Ana Cimino.
 The curriculum employed our traditional model for structuring a speech, but allowed participants to discuss times in their lives when they felt empowered or successful.
 Participants spoke about people who are important in their lives and practiced using nonverbal persuasion skills.
-The DIVAS program provides support, skill building, and advocacy for women incarcerated in Vermont, as well as for women who are reintegrating themselves into their communities.
-We were thrilled to work with the Morrisville DIVAS program for girls and young women, and we look forward to hosting future sessions.
+We were thrilled to work with the Morrisville Diivas program for girls and young women, and we look forward to hosting future sessions.

 Continua al’Italia!: SPEAK returned to Italy this year to offer a week-long training from February 27th to March 4th for high school students preparing to participate in Italy’s Debate Olympics.
 The training was conducted in partnership with WeDebate, and many thanks are owed to world-renowned debate trainer and good friend of SPEAK Bojana Skrt for her support in making this partnership possible.
 This program utilized our full 8-week curriculum, run on consecutive days for participants at a picturesque lakeside venue at Santa Caterina del Sasso in Leggiuno, Italy.
 This is the second consecutive year that SPEAK has been able to conduct trainings in collaboration with WeDebate in Italy, and we are thrilled to be able to continue working both domestically and internationally to promote powerful voices for youth.